synlp/paper_list/Ours/README.md

 Jing Li, Yan Song, Haisong Zhang, Shuming Shi.
 "A Manually Annotated Chinese Corpus for Non-task-oriented Dialogue Systems."
 In arXiv preprint:1805.05542.

 Nan Wang, Yan Song, Fei Xia.
 "Constructing a Chinese Medical Conversation Corpus Annotated with Conversational Structures and Actions."
 In LREC-2018, pp. 2933-2936.
 Miyazaki, Japan.
 2018.

+Yan Song, Shuming Shi, Jing Li, and Haisong Zhang.
+"Directional skip-gram: Explicitly distinguishing left and right context for word embeddings."
+In Proceedings of the 2018 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 2 (Short Papers), pp. 175-180.
+New Orleans, Louisiana.
+2018.

 Nan Wang, Yan Song, Fei Xia.
 "Coding Structures and Actions with the COSTA Scheme in Medical Conversations."
 In BioNLP-2018, pp. 76-86.
 Melbourne, Australia.
 2018.